 The grade G on the entire course requires at least G on all modules 1-3.
 The grade VG requires G on module 1 and VG on both module 2 and 3.
 Possibility of exception from the course syllabus' regulations on examination If there are special grounds, or a need for adaptation for a student with a disability, the examiner may decide to deviate from the syllabus' regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected skills, knowledge and attitudes may not be changed, removed or reduced.
-Transitional provisions If the course is cancelled or goes through substantial changes, information about interim regulations will be stated here.
+Transitional provisions The course is cancelled and was offered for the last time in the fall semester of 2023.
+Examination will be provided until the spring of 2026 for students who have not completed the course.
+As from the fall of 2026, examination will be provided according to guidelines in the syllabus that applies at the time in question.
 Other directives Course evaluation takes place according to guidelines established by Karolinska Institutet.
 Teaching in English may occur.

 Literature and other teaching aids Clinical ophthalmology: a systematic approach Kanski, Jack J.; Bowling, Brad; Nischal, Ken K.; Pearson, Andrew 7. ed.: Edinburgh: Butterworth-Heinemann, 2011 - ix, 909 s.
 ISBN:978-0-7020-4093-1 (hbk.)
 LIBRIS-ID:12189545 Library search